MOTM · Monitoring & Support

 • Receives concerns confidentially and decides next steps according to national law and policy.

-• Contacts appropriate authorities/services when required.
+• Contacts appropriate authorities or services when required.

 • Ensures mentors are not left to handle serious issues alone.

-Escalation Protocol & Records
+Escalation protocol & records

 Do’s